Otoplasty Perth

 Recovery after ear surgery

-Some discomfort is common following otoplasty surgery, but simple pain relief is usually all that is needed.
+Some discomfort is common following otoplasty surgery, but pain relief as prescribed by your surgeon is typically sufficient to manage it.

-It’s rare, but bleeding and infection can occur.
-If bleeding does occur it may need surgical revision – but it is unusual.
+Although rare, complications such as bleeding and infection can occur.
+If bleeding persists, surgical revision may be required, but this is uncommon.

-• Reactions to anaesthesia, which can range from mild allergic reactions to more severe effects depending on your overall health and history.
+• Reactions to anaesthesia: These can range from mild allergic reactions to more severe effects, depending on the patient’s overall health and medical history.

-• Scarring is a natural part of the healing process, but in some cases, scars may become noticeable, thick, or keloid, which can be a cosmetic concern.
-If this was to occur we offer treatments and solutions to help with these pathological scars
+• Scarring: Scarring is a natural part of the healing process.
+However, in some cases, scars may become more noticeable, thick, or keloid.
+If this occurs, treatment options are available to address pathological scars.

-• Changes in skin sensation, including numbness or increased sensitivity, can occur around the surgical site.
-These changes are often temporary but can be permanent in some cases.
+• Changes in skin sensation: Numbness or increased sensitivity may occur around the surgical site.
+These changes are often temporary, but in some cases, they can be permanent.

 Yes, there is a Medicare rebate available for otoplasty surgery for children under the age of 18.